 - keeps your skin moisturized

-How It Works Available Soon
+How It Works Available Now

 It is produced not just by mixing alcohol with acrylates or natural gums, but by using a proprietary micro-emulsion technology.